MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started-devcontainer.md

 # Get started with Dev Container

-We will use the [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo)] for this walkthrough.
+We'll use the [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) for this walkthrough.

-### Prerequisites
+## Prerequisites

-#### Azure Developer CLI
+### Azure Developer CLI

 Start by installing the Azure Developer CLI: